floragunncom/search-guard-docs/kibana.md

 ### Configuring the Root CA

 Since Kibana acts as a proxy for Elasticsearch, the handling of certificates is very similar to that of a browser.
-If you use your own Root CA on Elasticsearch, this especially means that Kibana checks wether the certificate can be trusted or not.
+If you use your own Root CA on Elasticsearch, this especially means that Kibana checks whether the certificate can be trusted or not.

 If you use your own Root CA, this is obviously not the case.
 If you use a browser to connect, you would get an error message like this: